Are you looking for a fabulous new hair colour? Or maybe two? Black and red hair is the perfect combination of two bold and striking colours.

 Will I need bleach to get the look?

 It’s likely you will!
-But this all depends on the colour your hair is now and whether it’s been dyed before (and how much!).
+But this all depends on the color your hair is now and whether it’s been dyed before (and how much!).

 If you have dark hair – you may need to lighten it with bleach or tint it red if you want this look.
 It may take a few processes if your hair is very dark.

-If you have fair hair, you could have the right base to take these strong colours.
+If you have fair hair, you could have the right base to take these strong colors.

 If you’re looking for a more subtle change, balayage or highlights are probably what you’ll need!